j1c1m1b1/j1c1m1b1.github.io/files/resume.md

 **Düsseldorf, Germany | January 2019 - August 2019**

-* Create and maintain proprietary and company clients applications by using a multidisciplinary and adaptive approach
+* Create and maintain proprietary and company client applications by using a multidisciplinary and adaptive approach

 ### Mercadoni - Technical Lead / Android Developer

 **Bogotá, Colombia | March 2018 - January 2019**

-* Lead a multidisciplinary team of talented developers, focused on the optimization and automation of the delivery
+* Led a multidisciplinary team of talented developers, focused on the optimization and automation of the delivery
 * systems of the company.
 As an Android developer proposed the new architecture to re-create the delivery app.
 * Plan and supervise the technical implementation of the projects involving the company’s delivery process.
 * Gave value to delivery employees of the Mercadoni platform by developing new features and fixing bugs in the deliveries app.